FluffySnowman/fluffysnowman.github.io/_posts/2022-05-06-the-dark-web.markdown

 # Setting up TOR

 The easiest way to set up TOR is through a package manager on your pc.
+For Windows you can set it up by downloading it on their [official website](https://www.torproject.org/download/)